Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 Yes.
 Click on the aspects in the list on the left side of the main page to select or deselect them.
 Only the posts by people in the selected aspects will appear in your stream.

 ***Do my contacts know what aspects I have put them in?***
 No. They cannot see the name of the aspect under any circumstances.

-If you make an aspect "public", then they can see other people who are in the aspect via "similar contacts."
+What does "make contacts in this aspect visible to each other" mean?
+If you check this option then contacts from that aspect will e able to see who else joins it in "similar contacts", on your profile page under your pic.
+They still won't be able to see how the aspect is called.

 ***If I remove someone from an aspect, or all of my aspects, are they notified of this?***
 No.